felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    When other prefaces or concatenated sources are used in a block, the global preface is included first and only once.

+.. confval:: codeautolink_concat_default

+   Type: ``bool``.
+Default behavior for code block concatenation (see :rst:dir:`autolink-concat`).
+Value corresponds to the "on" and "off" settings in the directive.
+Defaults to :code:`False`.

 .. confval:: codeautolink_custom_blocks

    Type: ``Dict[str, None | Callable[[str], Tuple[str, str]]]``.